bitburner-official/bitburner-src/src/Documentation/doc/en/programming/darknet.md

 ### Network structure

 Unlike the traditional BitBurner network, the darknet is constantly changing.
 Servers may sometimes restart, change its connections to other servers, or even go offline indefinitely.
-The network is also not a simple tree.
-It contains loops of connections, backtracks, and disconnected islands of servers to explore.
+The network is also not a simple tree: it contains loops of connections, backtracks, and disconnected islands of servers to explore.

 Due to the instability of the darknet, long-distance communication is often difficult or impossible.
 Servers on the darknet are not freely accessible from anywhere.
 Generally, they can only be interacted with or modified if your script is running on a directly connected nearby server.
 This means you will need to find a way to make deployers or probes that can roam the network and duplicate themselves.